hvrt-vcs/hvrt/README.md

     working with truly centralized repos.
   - `hg` supports centralized repos via extensions created for (and by) FaceBook/Meta.
-However hg is not a single binary and is difficult to use in environments where installing large runtimes, package dependencies, and extensions is just not feasible (this happens surprisingly often with in house development non-software companies).
+However hg is not a single binary and is difficult to use in environments where installing large runtimes (python), package dependencies, and extensions is just not feasible (this happens surprisingly often with in-house development at non-software companies).
   - `git` is slowly growing support for this as large contributors like Microsoft develop extensions for it, but, like `hg`, this isn't how it was originally developed to work and it only works via extensions, work arounds,